 God, please help us understand the wonder of what You just said, of what You are saying to us today amidst all that’s going on in our lives and in the world around us.
 In the next few minutes, please do what only You can do through Your Spirit and Your Word.
 Please unite us around the hope we have in Jesus.
 God, I pray that in the next few minutes there might be some listening who experience hope and life in Jesus for the first time today.
 Only Your Spirit can do these things.
 So we pray that You would supernaturally speak to us right now, in Jesus’ name.
 Amen.

-We must understand who we are before God in order to understand how to live in this world.
+1 Peter 1:1–3 teaches us we must understand who we are before God in order to understand how to live in this world.

 “Who are you?”
 That’s the question I had to answer the first moment of coaching my kids’ sports teams this fall.
 I’m coaching two flag football teams and helping coach a soccer team—fully masked, by the way, and wearing hand sanitizer throughout practice and games.
 At our first practice we had to come up with a team name—which is a stressful exercise with a bunch of kids and a bunch of opinions.
 But my teams finally landed on the Tigers, the Blue Lightning…and the Football Team.
 In honor of the Washington Football Team, we’re just The Football Team.
 So the whole game I’m calling out, “Come on, Football Team!
 Great job, Football Team.”
 Defining who we are was important before we even took the field.